Aleksandr Skidan

-Aleksandr Vadimovich Skidan (Александр Вадимович Скидан, born December 29, 1965, in Leningrad, USSR) is an author of Russian poetry and a translator of both American poetry and American and European literary theory.
-Skidan is known as one of Russia's most notable contemporary poets.
+Aleksandr Vadimovich Skidan (Александр Вадимович Скидан, born December 29, 1965, in Leningrad, USSR) is an author of Russian poetry and a translator of both American poetry and American and European literary theory.Aleksandr Skidan is the subject of academic literary analysis addressing contemporary Russian experimental poetry.

 Life and education

-Skidan currently resides in Russia's former capital, Saint Petersburg where he was born and raised.
-Several years prior to his career (1985-2002), Skidan worked in a gas boiler room, as an operator.
-Skidan attended the Free University (1989-1992).
+Skidan currently resides in Saint Petersburg where he was born and raised.
+Several years prior to his career (1985–2002), Skidan worked in a gas boiler room, as an operator.
+Skidan attended the Free University (1989–1992).
 Skidan later chose to neglect Soviet higher education, in protest.
 Skidan has travelled a lot for his work and to collaborate with other artists.
 His current marital status is unknown.

 Overview of works

 Skidan has written poems, essays, and novels.
 He explores subjects of postmodern Russian poetics.
 The subjects range from politics (ex. poem, "Kondratievsky Prospect", Red Shifting (2008) pg.65), sexual assault (ex.
 Travesty, Red Shifting (2008) pg.
 3), and modern western influence ("Piercing of the Lower Lip", Red Shifting (2008) pg.
 107).
 Among his many subjects, Skidan introduces themes of freedom, modernity, imagination, visualization, and metaphors to build the architecture of his writing.
 Skidan is a technical writer, who constantly revises his work.
 Skidan's work explores political and social aspects of life in post Soviet Russia.
 Skidan also explores themes of dialogue in some of his poems, which not only help the reader to visualize his poetry, but emphasize its hidden meaning.

 Out of Skidan's work, five collections of poetry, four books of essays, in addition to one novel have been published in the Russian language, including: